Style Guide

 ZoneMaterialIndicative cost (psf, supply & install)

-Ground floor living + diningHerringbone LVTS$5 – S$8
+Ground floor living + diningHerringbone LVT (LN H Series)S$4.90

 Same-week start, one crew end to end.
-Our 7 to 10 person team handles supply, vinyl install and porcelain tiling under one roof — no separate contractors to coordinate.
-We carry a 1 year workmanship warranty across every zone.
+Our 7 to 10 person team handles supply, vinyl install and porcelain tiling under one roof, with no separate contractors to coordinate.
+Warranty cover differs by material: our own-brand LVT vinyl carries a 25-year material warranty plus a 1 year workmanship warranty on the vinyl installation.
+Tile is supplied and installed without a product warranty, so we walk you through the tile selection before you commit.

 Read next